paulabergman/intro-to-biostats-r/chapter2.md

 # Look at the summary statistics of maxhr in cardiac-dataset
 summary(cardiac$maxhr)

-# Look at the standard deviation of bmi in cardiac-dataset
+# Look at the standard deviation of maxhr in cardiac-dataset
 sd(cardiac$maxhr, na.rm = TRUE)
 ```